 When he’s not guiding, you’ll still find him outside.
 His favorite activity is peak bagging, but you’ll also find him trail running, mountain biking, kayaking, SUP’ing, or surfing.
 Josh loves to explore the mountains and to share it with others.
 He says that when he takes people on a trip, it’s like he gets to see places for the first time again, through their eyes.
 He believes that being in the mountains forces presence.
 It makes it easy to “be here now” and live in the current moment.
 That’s the reason he likes most to spend his time in the mountains and especially to share it with others.

-Jeff is an aspiring mountain guide in the process of AMGA certification.
-He grew up in the Northeast but his passion for mountain pursuits steered him to Colorado and ultimately to Washington in 2013.
+Jeff grew up in the Northeast but his passion for mountain pursuits steered him to Colorado and ultimately to Washington in 2013.
 Jeff's first foray as a snow professional was at the Institute of Arctic and Alpine Research in 2010 while earning his Bachelor's degree from CU Boulder.
-His personal aspirations have taken him rock and alpine climbing in various countries with a small handful of first ascents/descents in China and Canada.
+He is a full time guide in ski, alpine and rock disciplines undergoing the credentialing process of AMGA (American Mountain Guide Association) Full Certification.
+His personal aspirations have taken him rock climbing, alpine climbing and skiing in various countries with a small handful of first ascents/descents in China and Canada.
 In his free time, he enjoys skiing and exploring the wild spaces Washington has to offer.
 Jeff loves to share his passion for skiing and climbing with others; especially while helping them achieve their mountain goals.

 Solveig is an AMGA certified Ski Mountaineering Guide.
 She was born and raised in the Alpental Valley of Washington State.
 She first clicked into ski bindings at less than a year old, and has been in hot pursuit of fresh snow ever since.
 Solveig started guiding while getting a BA from Western State College of Colorado, and has since worked in the Sierra's, the Cascades, the Alaska Range, and Internationally on the Mexican Volcanoes and Argentina's Aconcagua.
 Personal climbing and skiing aspirations have taken her to Sikkim in the Indian Himalaya, and the Waddington Range in British Columbia.
 After five years of ski patrolling in the winter months, Solveig now guides full time for both Pro Guiding and Rainier Mountaineering Inc. in Ashford, WA.
 She spends the winter months teaching avalanche education courses and leading backcountry skiing seminars.
 She has 70 summits of Mount Rainier via 5 routes, and has worked 3 expeditions to Denali.